Fighting Cancer in any Culture

 Cedars-Sinai is tackling health disparities by meeting with people in their communities.

 Los Angeles is home to one of the most diverse populations in the country, including traditionally underserved groups that experience higher rates of cancer, chronic illness and death.
 A lack of financial resources, health insurance, information and transportation—as well as culturally ingrained reticence to openly discuss serious health issues—can take a heavy toll.
-The Research Center for Health Equity, at Cedars-Sinai's Samuel Oschin Comprehensive Care Institute, is tackling the problem in Southern California communities, neighborhood clinics and in its own laboratories.
+The Cancer Research Center for Health Equity, at Cedars-Sinai's Samuel Oschin Comprehensive Care Institute, is tackling the problem in Southern California communities, neighborhood clinics and in its own laboratories.
 The team analyzes environmental, cultural and genetic factors to understand disparities in cancer rates and promote prevention and early detection through tailored outreach in a number of languages.

 Once we determine why certain groups don’t get screened for cancer, we can be smart about how to address that problem.
 We bring the power of translational research to affected populations.
 It’s making a big difference."